woc-hack/collab-graph/data/README.md

 ### Finding authors using the projects list

-Using the project_list, list of authors were retrieved.
+Using the project_list, list of authors was retrieved.

     cat project_list |
     cut -d \' -f 4 |